 The above-mentioned tools and methods are something that successful startups use to improve their chances of success and monetization.
 If you're thinking about starting your own company, following these steps can surely help you build a better product faster and cheaper.

-This may look like a lot of work that needs to be done but believe me, it is worth it.
+This may look like a lot of work that needs to be done but believe me, and it is worth it.
 For over 15 years of working in this industry, I have seen many startup failures caused by taking shortcuts in the startup journey.
 Of course, there were some success stories too - but one thing I can be sure of, those startup companies were fortunate.

 The choice is yours.
 Do you want to count on luck, or would you like to take your faith in your hands and maximize your chances of starting a startup that will be fundable and successful?